A Malindi imam is still guilty of sodomizing his stepson, High Court judge Reuben Nyakundi has said, but reduced his life sentence to 25 years.

 “Whenever he sees men, he runs away because of the trauma.
 The photogenic picture is still fresh despite the passage of time,” the judge said.

 “For him, every person in the image of the convict is a person after his sexuality.
 The context of this sexual act happening within the family cycle places this case on his unique level,” the judge said.

-Muhuri said the punishment is a positive mark in the war against sexual gender-based violence.
+The punishment is a positive mark in the war against sexual gender-based violence.

-Omar has 14 days to appeal.
+The court gave Omar 14 days to appeal.